And what does ‘relevant’ work experience really mean when you’re applying for your CFA charter?

 No worries, we will take you through this tangled web of mess logically so you are completely up-to-date with with the latest CFA experience requirements.

 Let’s do this.

-- What is the recent CFA work experience change?
+- What are the recent CFA work experience changes?

-- What is the current CFA work experience requirements for CFA charterholders?
+- What is the current CFA experience requirements for CFA charterholders?

 - Does my work experience qualify?

 - How to describe work experience: Some CFA work experience examples

 - What happens if your CFA work experience is rejected?